Last Updated on

 2. Show appreciation to others by sending thank you notes.

 4. Take your children to awe-inspiring places that will spark an appreciation for the beautiful wonders of the world.
+Check out these fun ideas to bring more awe into your family’s life.

 5. Listen to Happy Kids Songs, a music collection that talks about being thankful.